 Lines and wrinkles in the face are a source of concern to many of our patients.
 While procedures such as facelift and browlift may improve wrinkles to some degree, there often are facial folds deep enough to require direct augmentation.

 In recent years, many excellent materials have become available for the long-term correction of deeper facial lines and wrinkles, enhanced facial volume and fuller lips.
-During your appointment, Dr. Beaty or our Nurse Injector Katrina will guide you through the advantages of various fillers.
+During your appointment, one of our highly trained physicians or nurses will guide you through the advantages of various fillers.

 What are injectables?

 Injectables are comprised of both what are called neuromodulators (Botox® and other brands) and dermal fillers (Juvéderm®, Restylane®, and others).
 These products are injected either beneath an existing wrinkle or crease and they “fill” in the depression, or they are injected to stop a muscle from contracting and forming a wrinkle on the surface above.
 Kybella® is also an injectable, but is intended solely for reducing fat in what is colloquially known as the double chin.Injecting substances under wrinkles to push them back up has been tried for a long time, most notably the reinjection of a person’s own fat.
-But results were unreliable.
-Everything changed in 2002.
-That was the year the FDA approved Botox® for the treatment of facial wrinkles on the upper third of the face.
+In 2002 the FDA approved Botox® for the treatment of facial wrinkles on the upper third of the face.
 Botox® was the first neuromodulator and remains the world’s most popular cosmetic procedure year in and year out.
 The first dermal filler, Restylane®, was approved by the FDA in 2005.
 Since then, many different injectables have come to the market.

 How are dermal fillers different than neuromodulators like Botox?